Local Tableaux (Section 3) #

 If a sequent is lower according the DM-ordering, then it is different.

-is not basic, then for all end nodes Y
+If X is not basic, then for all end nodes Y of a

 If a sequent is lower according to the DM-ordering, then they are multiset-different.
 (The analogue with finset instead of multiset does not hold.)